JHUAPL/dtnma-adms/README.md

-# ANMS Application Data Models (ADMs)
+# DTNMA Application Data Models (ADMs)

-This repository contains Application Data Models (ADMs) used by the ANMS and its managed Agents.
+This repository contains [Application Data Models (ADMs)](https://datatracker.ietf.org/doc/draft-ietf-dtn-adm-yang/) used by Managers to translate between text names and integer enumerations, and by Agents in an offline manner at build-time.
-This is the initial set of ADMs installed with an ANMS instance but other ADMs can be added to individual ANMS instances after installation.